soxueren/atsd/rule-engine/rule-engine.md

 ![Axibase Time Series Database Rule Engine Count Based Window](images/count_based_window3.png "count_based_window")

-## Time Control

-The rule engine in ATSD is designed to analyze current, real-time data streams.

-It ignores commands that are 1 minute behind or 1 minute ahead of the current server time.
-When enabled, the ignored commands are logged to the `*_expired.log` and `*_forward.log` files, respectively.

-The log of expired or future commands can be enabled on the **Admin:Input Settings** page.

 ## Alert Severity

 Severity of alerts raised by the rule engine is specified on the Alerts tab in Rule Editor.